-- The files INSTALL, NEWS, README, COPYING, AUTHORS, and ChangeLog are required at the topmost directory of the package. - The options 'no-installman' and 'no-installinfo' are prohibited.
+- The files INSTALL, NEWS, README, AUTHORS, and ChangeLog, plus one of COPYING.LIB, COPYING.LESSER or COPYING, are required at the topmost directory of the package. - The options 'no-installman' and 'no-installinfo' are prohibited.

 Note that this option will be extended in the future to do even more checking; it is advisable to be familiar with the precise requirements of the GNU standards.
 Also, '--gnu' can require certain non-standard GNU programs to exist for use by various maintainer-only targets; for instance in the future pathchk might be required for 'make dist'.